 I am not typically a fan of white chocolate, I find it quite sweet.
 But there are instances when it is the perfect chocolate of choice and makes me realise it is actually quite tasty!

-These are an adaptation of my go-to cookie recipe which I wanted to make a little festive.
+These Cranberry & White Chocolate Cookies are an adaptation of my go-to cookie recipe which I wanted to make a little festive.
 Cranberries are an obvious choice for Christmas and can be a little tart which I thought would work really well with the sweet white chocolate.

 I made the cookies and photographed them ready to write up my recipe and that is when I saw that a few people already have recipes for cookies with cranberries and white chocolate.
 Although I haven’t come up with a new flavour combination, that doesn’t matter because it means you’ll just have more variations of a similar recipe to try and see which one you prefer!

-The reason why I like this cookie recipe so much is because of the soft cookies it makes.
+The reason why I like this cookie recipe so much is because I love a soft cookie.
 I have always been a soft cookie fan.
 I want a squidge to my cookie and for it to have a soft bend not a crisp snap like some do.

 One of the secrets behind a soft cookie is not cooking them for too long.
 After being baked, they will be soft to touch in the middle and you may be tempted to bake them for a few minutes longer thinking they aren’t quite done – but don’t!
 They will harden up slightly as they cool making the perfect soft cookie.